toddhalfpenny/widgets-on-pages/readme.txt

 1. Install the plugin from within the Dashboard or upload the directory `widgets-on-pages` and all its contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add the widgets you want to the `Widgets on Pages` widget area in the admin screens
-1. Add the shortcut `[widgets_on_pages]` to the page or post in the place where you'd like your widgets to appear.
+1. Add the shortcut `[widgets_on_pages id=x]` to the page or post in the place where you'd like your widgets to appear (where 'x' = the id of the sidebar to use.
+If using only the default sidebar then no 'id' argument is needed (i.e. `[widgets_on_pages]`).

 == Frequently Asked Questions ==

 = Can I have more than one defined sidebar area =

-No, sorry not yet.
-The plan is to get this supported though
+Yes... there can be up to 5 sidebars defined.
+The number available can be administered via the settings menu.

 == Screenshots ==

 1. The 'auto' defined Sidebar that can be called by the shortcode.

 == Changelog ==

+= 0.0.3 =

+The number of sidebars can now be defined via the settings menu.
+There can be up to 5 defined.
+Each sidebar can be called independently.

 = 0.0.2 =